-Schniederlihof: The Schniederlihof Museum offers a deep glimpse into the Black Forest history.
-This museum shows you what life was like on the mountain for early pioneers of the Freiburg region.
+The Schniederlihof Museum offers a deep glimpse into the Black Forest’s history.
+This museum shows you what life was like on the mountain for the early pioneers of the Freiburg region.
 The Schniederlihof building was built in the 15th century.

-All this and more is available on the mountain.
-Throw in Mountain biking and hiking in the summer months and cross-country skiing, sledging and snowboarding in the winter there is a never ending list of things to do in Freiburg.
+All this and more are available on the mountain.
+Throw in Mountain biking and hiking in the summer months and cross-country skiing, sledging and snowboarding in the winter there is a never-ending list of Freiburg things to do.

 Places to visit near Freiburg